Wisdom Teeth consultation

 Oral Exam for Wisdom Tooth Removal in Katy TX

-With an oral examination and x-rays of the mouth, Dr. Echeverria, Dr. Paluk, Dr. Mohandes and Dr. Vinhas can evaluate the position of the wisdom teeth and predict if there are present or future potential problems.
+With an oral examination and x-rays of the mouth, Dr. Echeverria, Dr. Paluk, Dr. Pirzadeh and Dr. Huynh can evaluate the position of the wisdom teeth and predict if there are present or future potential problems.
 Studies have shown that early evaluation and treatment result in a superior outcome for the patient.
 Patients are generally first evaluated in the mid-teenage years by their dentist.

 All outpatient surgery is performed under appropriate anesthesia to maximize patient comfort.
 Our doctors are trained, licensed, and highly experienced in providing various types of anesthesia for patients.

 The dental care you need is in Katy, TX.
 Request an Appointment

 Why Should You Have Your Wisdom Teeth Removed?